CLSherrod/clsherrod.github.io/_pages/ehs.md

 ---
 I'm currently editing a book about my electromagnetic hypersensitivity.
 It's coming out in 2025.

-**Unplugged: Electronic Sensitivity - Thriving with Electromagnetic Hypersensitivity**
+## Unplugged: Electronic Sensitivity - Thriving with Electromagnetic Hypersensitivity

-In 2019, a massive seizure brought my world to a screeching halt.
+In 2018, a massive seizure brought my world to a screeching halt.
 Overexposure to electronics pushed my body and mind to the brink, leaving me clinging to life and facing a long, grueling recovery.
 This is my story—a journey of rediscovery, resilience, and hope.

 In *Unplugged*, I share my deeply personal experience of battling sensitivity to electronic devices, the lessons I learned along the way, and how I reclaimed my health and happiness by transforming my lifestyle.
 This book is more than a memoir—it's a guide for anyone feeling the weight of technology on their body and soul.